 7. Consider getting a CO meter if you have a gas stove.

 Proper kitchen ventilation isn’t just important for smells; it’s also a safety concern if you’re cooking on a gas stove, which releases carbon monoxide.
 Cracking a window or using a window fan can help, but you may also want to consider buying a carbon monoxide meter, especially if you don’t have a window.
 If the reading shows higher-than-recommended CO levels, it’s time to bring in some fans.

 One way to combat lingering, unpleasant cooking smells is to replace them with good cooking smells!
-Simmer a few spices on the stove (or as one reader does, in her slow cooker) and your home will still smell, yes, but smell much better!
+Simmer some citrus wedges or a few spices on the stove (or as one reader does, in her slow cooker) and your home will still smell, yes, but smell much better!